jetthoughts/jetthoughts.github.io/content/blog/how-setup-default-values-for-attributes-in-ruby-on-rails-programming/index.md

 - Option 2: Use `after_initialize` callback.
 - Option 3: Use `before_validate` callback.
 Set the default value in the model, but only if it is nil.

-##Option 1: Set the default value directly in the database via migrations
+## Option 1: Set the default value directly in the database via migrations

-In Ruby on Rails, you can set default values for attributes in the database by including them as part of your migration.
+In Ruby on Rails, you can set default values for database attributes by including them in your migration.

 The syntax is `default: 'value'`.

-This is useful if you want to define lots of attributes at once, and it's easy to see what the default value is at a glance when looking at your `db/schema.rb` file.
+This is useful if you want to define many attributes at once.
+When looking at your `db/schema.rb` file, it's easy to see the default value at a glance.

 ```ruby
 class CreateUsers < ActiveRecord::Migration